-Throughout this article we’ll explain what Ponta das Contendas is, the importance of its biodiversity and the main tourist attractions in the region.
+In addition, people consider this site historical and cultural heritage because it played an essential role in defending the Azorean coast.
+Throughout this article, we’ll explain Ponta das Contendas, the importance of its biodiversity, and the main tourist attractions in the region.

-Ponta das Contendas is a beautiful coastal area located in Terceira, more specifically on the south coast of the island, near the parish of Porto Judeu, with panoramic views of the Atlantic Ocean.
+Ponta das Contendas is a beautiful coastal area in Terceira, more specifically on the south coast of the island, near the parish of Porto Judeu.
+It offers panoramic views of the Atlantic Ocean.

-In the past, this place was home to military forces, so there are many ruins of forts built in the 16th and 17th centuries.
-These fortifications were used to guard the coast and ensure the protection of the valuable shipments of gold, silver, and spices that arrived at the island from Asia, Africa, and America — mainly Brazil.
+Military forces inhabited this place in the past, leaving many ruins of forts built in the 16th and 17th centuries.
+These fortifications guarded the coast and ensured the protection of valuable shipments of gold, silver, and spices that arrived on the island from Asia, Africa, and America — mainly Brazil.

 In addition to its historical importance, Ponta das Contendas is a “sanctuary” for the island’s native fauna and flora.
-The area is considered one of the most important protected areas in the Azores, covering an area of 93 hectares — including the coastal zone and adjacent islets.
+It covers 93 hectares, including the coastal zone and adjacent islets, and is considered one of the most important protected areas in the Azores.

 Geology & Volcanology

-Ponta das Contendas is part of the basaltic fissure zone, the island’s most recent volcanic system, made up of basaltic lava flows.
-It is made up of various rock formations, most of which are covered by pyroclastic layers and volcanic ash.
+Ponta das Contendas forms part of the basaltic fissure zone, the island’s most recent volcanic system, consisting of basaltic lava flows.
+The area includes various rock formations, most of which are covered by pyroclastic layers and volcanic ash cover.

 This volcanic complex has around 70 slag cones distributed around the Cinco Picos area and the Ponta das Contendas Protected Area for managing Habitats and Species.